isabella232/journeys.en/help/using/usecase/uc2journey.md

     >
     >In the second part of expression, "Profile" is optional.

 1. We need to select a namespace.
 A namespace is preselected based on schema properties.
 You can keep the one preselected.
-For more information on namespaces, see [Selecting the namespace](../event/eventnamespace.md#concept_ckb_3qt_52b).
+For more information on namespaces, see [](../event/eventnamespace.md#concept_ckb_3qt_52b).

 In our use case, we only want to react to those two conditions, so we don't check the box **Show path for other cases than the one(s) above**.